colba5776/game-tracker/README.md

 __________
 ## Index
-1 - Installation
+1. Installation
-2 - Navigation
-3 - known bugs
+2. known bugs
-4 - Afternotes
+3. Afternotes
 __________
-## Installation
+## 1- Installation

 Preface: this installation assumes you are running on a windows 10 operating system with python 3, pip, mysql workbench, and mysql server